 - A: When proxies are properly dated, executed and returned, the shares represented by such proxies will be voted at the Annual Meeting in accordance with the instructions of the stockholder.
-If no specific instructions are given, however, the shares will be voted in accordance with the recommendations of the Board, as follows: - 1.
-FOR the election of Thomas M. O'Brien and Robert D. Short III, Ph.D. as our Class II directors; - 2.
-FOR the ratification of the appointment of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 3.
-FOR the amendment and restatement of the 2013 Equity Incentive Plan.
+If no specific instructions are given, however, and you sign and return your proxy card with no further instructions, the shares will be voted in accordance with the recommendations of the Board, as follows: - 1.
+FOR the election of Kendall Larsen and Gary W. Feiner as our Class I directors; - 2.
+FOR the ratification of the appointment of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
+FOR the approval of the compensation paid to our named executive officers; - 4.
+FOR a three-year frequency of advisory votes on the compensation of our named executive officers; and - 5.
+FOR the approval of the Company's Amended and Restated 2013 Equity Incentive Plan and the reservation of shares thereunder.